NCIOCPL/r4r-content/resources/resource129.md

       lastname: Lee
   - email: pan-tcga-project@stanford.edu
 ---
-The Cancer Genome Atlas (TCGA) Clinical Explorer is a web and mobile interface for identifying clinical - genomic driver associations.
+The TCGA Clinical Explorer is a web and mobile interface for identifying clinical - genomic driver associations.
 The Clinical Explorer interface provides a platform to query TCGA data using the following methods: 1) searching for clinically relevant genes, microRNAs, and proteins by name, cancer types, or clinical parameters, 2) searching for genomic and/or proteomic profile changes by clinical parameters, or 3) testing two-hit hypotheses.